tramitit/guides/en/spain/work_authorization_for_students.md

 categories:
 - Spain
 date: '2024-06-07'
-description: Learn how non-EU students can study in Spain and work legally with this guide.
-Includes procedures, required documents, and additional details on the process.
+description: Learn how international students can study and work in Spain.
+Follow the steps for visa and work permit application to start your job legally.
 draft: false
 meta_title: Work Authorization for International Students in Spain
 title: Work Authorization for International Students in Spain
 translationKey: spain-work_authorization_for_students
 ---

 ## Description
 ### What is it?